bercea-matei/Buddy-of-Alexandria/README.md

 	- [ ] quick definition (foreign word)
 	- [ ] expansion (go more in depth)
 - [ ] Check notes integrity
-- [ ] Create Roadmap / Course
+- [ ] Generate Roadmap / Course

 ### 🖼️ Current Status
-- We have a summarize button at the top of the taskbar that will make a resume of the current open file (the one the user is focused on)
+- We have a summarize button at the top of the taskbar that will make a resume of the current open file (the one the user is focused on).
-- Also, if there are problems with the ai, the app will start in a minimal state with all ai features not avalabile
+- Also the the chat window will be able to summarize your concepts across multiple notes as opposed to simple data retrieval like in previous versions.
+- Next in line are tags as they help elevate the quality of those summaries.

 ### ⚙️ Current editor features
 - Left side file tree